joseph-c100/joseph-c100.github.io/content/info/index.md

 }
 </style> -->

 Interface designer, Data wrangler, Artist and sometimes a Writer and Curator.
-My interests are in software interfaces, data collection and visualisation and speculative world building/planetary intelligence.
+My interests are in software interfaces, data collection and visualisation and civic tech.

 My professional work is as a creative technologist and web designer.
 Currently working at BookMachine, a small design and marketing agency in London specialising in Publishing.